095056/Luis/Build-environment.md

 - `./packages` - directory where all packages (scripts and patches) are located.

+- `./sample` - sample structure for creating new package.

 - `./scripts` - internal parts of build system and some utility scripts.

 - `./build-all.sh` - script for building all available packages.